jamos-tay/aeutils/user_docs.md

 - If the clock direction > 6, the arc will move counter clockwise.
 - If the clock direction <= 6, the arc will move clockwise.

+# Etc

-# Optimization Tips
+## Optimization Tips

-Small ignorable things I added in to make usage slightly easier at the cost of intuitiveness.
+Small things I added in to make usage slightly easier at the cost of intuitiveness.

 ### Parenting